miguno/sauber/README.md

 # sauber [![CI workflow status](https://github.com/miguno/sauber/actions/workflows/ci.yml/badge.svg)](https://github.com/miguno/sauber/actions/workflows/ci.yml)

 A command line tool that sanitizes filenames on a Synology NAS so the files can be read and accessed through shared network drives on the NAS.
+This solves the annoying problem that you cannot access files and folders on a shared network drive of a Synology NAS if their names contain special characters, such as German umlauts 98 (`Ä`), French accents (`é`), and Polish diacritics (`ł`).

 ```sh
 # Before